 Benefits and Limitations

-Deciding by consensus means that everyone required to make the decision agrees with it.
+Deciding by unanimity means that everyone required to make the decision agrees with it.
 Applied correctly, it results in better decisions and it creates strong buy-in and shared ownership.
-It is particularly helpful when the stakes are high and you have to make a complex product decision, for example, if you should pivot, create a product variant to address new market segment, or change one of the goals on the product roadmap.
+It is particularly helpful when the stakes are high and you have to make a high-impact or complex product decision, for example, if you should pivot, create a product variant to address new market segment.

-But consensus is certainly not a silver bullet.
+But unanimous agreement is certainly not a silver bullet.
 Do not use it if:

 - You face an emergency and a decision must be made quickly, for instance, when you are in danger of missing a critical release date;